nwrenger/omega/README.md

 Within the editor, you'll find a panel on the left side that displays your project's directory structure, allowing for easy navigation through your project files.

 Navigating through your project is straightforward: selecting an entry from the left panel will close the currently open file and open the newly selected one.
 The editor efficiently manages your files by checking if a file is already open and retrieving its data from its current state or loading it from the filesystem to store in the state.
 All changes to files are temporarily cached in the state using a Hashmap, ensuring that unsaved files can be reopened, edited further, and eventually saved, provided the editor remains open.
 Upon exiting the editor (using `Ctrl` + `q`), it will prompt you to save any unsaved changes.
-It is important to note that this prompt will not appear if you force quit the editor.

 Files that are being edited will be marked with an asterisk `*` in the title bar; saving these files will remove the asterisk.